UgoPelissier/meshnet/README.md

 python main.py fit --help
 ```

-In both cases, it will create a new folder in the `logs/` folder containing the checkpoints of the model and a configuration file containing the parameters used for the training, that you can use later if you want.
+It will create a new folder in the `logs/` folder containing the checkpoints of the model and a configuration file containing the parameters used for the training, that you can use later if you want.
 ### Evaluate the model
 To evaluate the model training, run:
 ```bash